sonic-net/SONiC/doc/sflow/sflow_hld.md

   * value is the average number of packets skipped before the sample is taken.
 As per SAI samplepacket definition : "The sampling rate specifies random sampling probability as the ratio of packets observed to samples generated.
 For example a sampling rate of 256 specifies that, on average, 1 sample will be generated for every 256 packets observed."
   * Valid range 256:8388608.

-  Note that sample-rate can be different for same interface on rx and tx direction.
-This is acheived by setting the direction option.
-Default is set to rx for backward compatibility.
-This is optional parameter if not set default is rx (for backward compatibility).
-If option "both", SFLOW SESSION table will be updated with ingress and egress sample-rate.
+  Note that on an interface, the sample-rate must be same in both tx and rx direction.

 * **sflow polling-interval** *{value}*